am11917/mgmt590-am-rest-api/README.md

 ![image](https://user-images.githubusercontent.com/69768815/119890464-df7a2d80-bf05-11eb-8066-9a0d1f9a6b52.png)

 <li> <b> Container Deployment through Docker: </b> </li>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-To deploy the app on your local machine through docker, we need a docker file ,given we already have the application file created, that would be the recipe for docker to build the application
+To deploy the app on your local machine through docker, we need a docker file ,given we already have the application file created, that
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  would be the recipe for docker to build the application </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-In the dockerfile, we will add the required dependency of tensorflow and pytorch to run the transformers model.
+In the dockerfile, we will add the required dependency of tensorflow and pytorch to run the transformers model. </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-Once the dockerfile is created, we add the dependencies to be installed in the docker image in the requirements.txt
+Once the dockerfile is created, we add the dependencies to be installed in the docker image in the requirements.txt </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
-After you add the dependencies in requirements.txt; you'll run it when the docker container would be published and deployed
+After you add the dependencies in requirements.txt; you'll run it when the docker container would be published and deployed </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
-We'll copy the application in the app folder and run the application once the docker image was deployed
+We'll copy the application in the app folder and run the application once the docker image was deployed </br> </br>

 *Sample Requirements.txt*
 ```
 flask == 2.0.1
 transformers == 4.6.1
+psycopg2-binary
+pytest==6.2.2
 ```
 *Sample Dockerfile*
 ````
 FROM tensorflow/tensorflow
+FROM pytorch/pytorch

 ADD requirements.txt .

 RUN pip install -r requirements.txt

+COPY <test_case_file>.py /app/<test_case_file>.py
-COPY <aap-name>.py /app/<aap-name>.py
+COPY <app-name>.py /app/<app-name>.py

 CMD ['python','/app/<aap-name>.py']